-- A new event must be created in AnchorLink in the appropriated organization's AnchorLink site. - Details about the event must be provided during the new event creation process. - A meeting with the Special Events Registration will be arranged, if necessary. - Changes in plans, if any, must be made in the AnchorLink event should they occur after the original registration process has been completed, and appropriate offices-including Events at Vanderbilt-notified.
+- A new event must be created in Anchor Link in the appropriated organization's Anchor Link site. - Details about the event must be provided during the new event creation process. - A meeting with the Special Events Registration will be arranged, if necessary.

+• Changes in plans, if any, must be made in the Anchor Link event should they occur after the original registration process has been completed, and appropriate offices-including Student Centers-notified.